guptill55/office-furniture/Office Furniture README.md

 **Best Office Furniture Ever!
 Highly Recommend Multiwood AE:**

-I recently purchased office furniture for my company from Multiwood AE, and I couldn’t be happier with the experience.
+I recently purchased office furniture for my company from Multiwood AE and I couldn’t be happier with the experience.
 From the moment I started browsing their extensive collection online, I was impressed with the variety and quality they offered.
 I was specifically looking for ergonomic office chairs and luxury office desks to improve my office setup, and Multiwood delivered beyond my expectations.

 First of all, the customer service was fantastic.
 The team was extremely helpful, providing prompt responses to all my inquiries and guiding me in choosing the right furniture for my needs.
 They truly understood what I was looking for and recommended the perfect set of furniture to match my office space's style and functionality.
 Their dedication to customer satisfaction is clear in every interaction, and I appreciated their friendly and professional approach.